Minnesota Eviction Notice

 Step 1: Provide Eviction Notice

-- Landlords must serve the appropriate eviction notice to the tenant, specifying the grounds for eviction and the timeframe for compliance.
+Landlords must serve the appropriate eviction notice to tenants, specifying the grounds for eviction and the timeframe for compliance.

 Step 2: File Summons and Complaint

-- If the tenant does not comply, the landlord can file a Summons and Complaint at the Local District Court (or Housing Court in Hennepin and Ramsey counties).
-The landlord must pay a filing fee of $285.
+If tenants do not comply, landlords can file a Summons and Complaint at the Local District Court (or Housing Court in Hennepin and Ramsey counties).
+Additionally, landlords must pay a filing fee of $285.

 Step 3: Serve Summons and Complaint

-- The landlord must hire a process server to serve the Summons and Complaint on the tenant at least seven days before the hearing date.
+Landlords must hire a process server to serve the Summons and Complaint on tenants at least seven days before the hearing date.

 Step 4: File Evidence of Service